cfboscher/olfactory_data_augmentation/data/README.md

 ---

-_This dataset provides a benchmark for evaluating LLM-generated data in subjective domains like sensory perception, and is part of broader efforts to support reproducible research in low-resource NLP._
+_This dataset supports reproducible research in sensory language modeling and low-resource text classification._